mariusz-ostoja-swierczynski/tech-controllers/README.md

 # TECH Controllers integration for Home Assistant
 The integration of heating controllers from Polish company TECH Sterowniki Sp. z o.o.
 It uses API to their web control application eModul.eu, therefore your controller needs to be accessible from internet and you need an account either on https://emodul.eu or https://emodul.pl.

-The integration is based on API provided by TECH which supports following controllers:
+The integration is based on eModule API which lists support only following controllers, but many other were reported working.
+Please see the list at end of this page or visit [issue #2](https://github.com/mariusz-ostoja-swierczynski/tech-controllers/issues/2):

 * L-7
 * L-8
 * WiFi 8S
 * ST-8S WiFi

-Unfortunately, I own only L-8 controller based on which it was developed and tested.
-Therefore, please report within [this issue](https://github.com/mariusz-ostoja-swierczynski/tech-controllers/issues/2) if this integration works with your controller and what version.
+Please report within [this issue](https://github.com/mariusz-ostoja-swierczynski/tech-controllers/issues/2) if this integration works with your controller and what version.

 ## Disclaimer
 This is my first integration ever developed for Home Assistant, and although I don't see any way how this software can harm your devices, you are using it on your own risk and I do not provide any warranties.